 PUBLIC MARKET UPDATE

-Capacity in the Public Market has been reduced from 1000 visitors at any one time, to 200 shoppers.
-Merchants in the Public Market are utilizing social distancing measures and capacity at their individual locations, as well as sanitizing and masks.
-In the case of Oyama Sausage and Lee’s Donuts, two of our most popular merchants, this means line-ups must remain outside.
+Capacity in the Public Market returned to normal on July 1.
+In the case of Oyama Sausage and Lee’s Donuts, two of our most popular merchants, line-ups will remain outside.

-In line with direction from global health authorities, we are taking precautionary measures to help stop the spread of virus, including increased levels of cleaning and disinfection in all common areas, limiting capacity, monitoring for gatherings, and continual monitoring of reputable government sources for the most up-to-date information and escalation requirements.
-Masks are mandatory for all CMHC-Granville Island staff, merchants and visitors.
+In line with direction from global health authorities, we are continuing to take precautionary measures to help stop the spread of virus, including increased levels of cleaning and disinfection in all common areas, and continual monitoring of government sources for the most up-to-date information requirements.
+The use of masks is mandatory.

 Here are some helpful resources:

 - BC's Restart: A plan to bring us back together - Province of British Columbia (gov.bc.ca)

 - If you or someone you know is experiencing possible COVID-19 symptoms, call the provincial health information hotline at 8-1-1, or contact the B.C Centre for Disease Control at 1-833-784-4397.

 - You can also conduct an initial self-diagnosis at the provincial government’s HealthLinkBC page: https://www.healthlinkbc.ca/health-topics/hwsxchk